1124 Cyrus Christie

 Biography

 Christie’s fine form continued into the 2023/24 season, though he was often deployed as rampaging overlapping full back late in games as captain Lewie Coyle held down the right back starting role.
-Cyrus’s impact on games was best illustrated at his former club Swansea in November 2023, coming on at half time with the Tigers 0-2 down he assisted both goals as City claimed a fine comeback draw.
+Cyrus’s impact on games was best illustrated at his former club Swansea City in November 2023, coming on at half time with the Tigers 0-2 down he assisted both goals as City claimed a fine comeback draw.
+But a knee injury sidelined him for several weeks and when he returned to the first team squad he was less effective.
+He left the Tigers in May 2024.

 With Fulham back in the Premier League Christie was loaned to Championship side Nottingham Forest for the 2020/21 season and he made the right back berth his own, starting 44 League games.
 He spent the first half of the 2021/22 season back at Fulham, making only one senior appearance in the League Cup against Leeds United that took his tally for the Cottagers to two goals in 68 senior appearances.
 He joined Championship side Swansea City on loan in January 2022 where he made 23 senior appearances and scored three goals, on expiry of his Fulham contract in June 2022 he became a free agent and trained with Birmingham City before joining Hull City in August 2022.

 Through his mother’s heritage Christie qualified to play for Ireland at international level.
 He made his debut in November 2014 in a friendly against USA after impressing Ireland manager Martin O’Neill with his form at Derby County and from September 2015 onwards he was a regular choice right back for Ireland in their Euro 2016 qualification campaign.
 He scored his first goal for Ireland in a September 2015 4-0 win over Gibraltar and added a second goal in June 2017 against Uruguay.
-In June 2022 he won his 30th cap for Ireland against Ukraine.
+In June 2022 he won the last of his 30 caps for Ireland against Ukraine.

 Details